-- Disclosures by pupils of their exposure to the extremist actions, views, or materials of others outside of the school, such as in their homes or community groups, especially where pupils have not actively sought these out. - Graffiti symbols, writing or artwork promoting extremist messages or images - Pupils accessing extremist material online, including through social networking sites - Parental reports of changes in behaviour, friendship or actions and requests for assistance - Partner schools, local authority services, and police reports of issues affecting pupils in other schools or settings - Pupils voicing opinions drawn from extremist ideologies and narratives
+- Disclosures by pupils of their exposure to the extremist actions, views, or materials of others outside of the school, such as in their homes or community groups, especially where pupils have not actively sought these out. - Graffiti symbols, writing or artwork promoting extremist messages or images

-- Use of extremist or 'hate' terms to exclude others or incite violence - Intolerance of difference, whether secular or religious or, in line with our equalities policy, views based on, but not exclusive to, gender, disability, homophobia, race, colour or culture - Attempts to impose extremist views or practices on others - Anti-Western or Anti-British views
+- Pupils accessing extremist material online, including through social networking sites - Parental reports of changes in behaviour, friendship or actions and requests for assistance - Partner schools, local authority services, and police reports of issues affecting pupils in other schools or settings - Pupils voicing opinions drawn from extremist ideologies and narratives - Use of extremist or 'hate' terms to exclude others or incite violence - Intolerance of difference, whether secular or religious or, in line with our equalities policy, views based on, but not exclusive to, gender, disability, homophobia, race, colour or culture - Attempts to impose extremist views or practices on others - Anti-Western or Anti-British views

-The school closely follows SSCP's agreed processes and criteria for safeguarding individuals vulnerable to extremism and radicalisation.
+As well as following the SSCP's agreed processes and criteria for safeguarding individuals vulnerable to extremism and radicalisation the school requires new staff to undertake Channel Awareness online training prior to joining the staff body and arranges periodic refresher training for existing staff.
 In the event of concerns about a person becoming radicalised, consideration will be given to using the Local Authority Channel process.
 Channel is a bespoke panel which meets to address issues of individuals who have been identified as being at risk of radicalisation but have not committed any terrorism offence.
 The Channel Panel meets when a referral has been made and referrals can be made by anyone.